Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/application_management.md

 * For each subscription/plan, all resources that are accessible with the subscription
 * For each resource, all credentials requested by the consumers and their statuses (Pending / Approved / Error)

-    * Open the resource details to see the detail of each credential that enables you to consume the resource. **Important**: The value of a credential can be viewed only once inside the marketplace for safety reason, so be sure to store it in a secure place to be able to use it anytime.
-Once the credential has been viewed, it is no longer available for view although it will remain on the dataplane.
+    * Open the resource details to see the detail of each credential that enables you to consume the resource. **Important**: For security, the value of a credential can be viewed only once inside the marketplace but it will remain on the datatplane.
+Be sure to store it in a secure place to use every time you call a product resource.
+If the credential value is lost, you can request a new one.
     * Click **Create Credential** to request new credentials.
 Once the credential (apiKey / oauth) is provisioned by the provider, you can view its value once.
 Be sure to store it in a secure place.
     * Click the bin icon to delete existing credentials.